Jamiezoomies/cotask/README.md

     Navbar: A navbar to allow users to traverse pages, logout, and join groups easily.
     Team: A table of our members' names and respective GitHub usernames.

+    UserProfile: Displays the personal information of a user.
+    EditProfile: An interface for editing a user's profile.
+    EditEmailPassword: A form for changing a user's email and password.

 3. Datastore